tonypincheng/RETrace2/README.md

                     --ref_fasta /path/to/reference.fa
 ```

-This option overrides the standard directory structure and is useful for:
+This option overrides the standard directory structure.
-- Custom or non-standard reference genomes
-- References located in different directories
-- Quick testing with specific reference files

 For methylation analysis, the `--methylpy_ref` parameter specifies the prefix path for both forward and reverse methylation references.
 The pipeline will automatically append "_f" and "_r" to this prefix to locate the forward and reverse reference files, respectively.
 <br><br>